opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/SMA-OpCon-Configuration-Utility.md

   C:\Program Files\Microsoft SQL Server\MSSQL10.MSSQLSERVER\MSSQL\BACKUP
   :::

-**Path to Transaction Log Backup File**: Defines the [path and file name]{.ul} of the transaction log backup file on the principal SQL database server.
+**Path to Transaction Log Backup File**: Defines the *path and file name* of the transaction log backup file on the principal SQL database server.

 - Default value: Path to full transaction log backup location on